Multiple Choice Bible Quiz about Moses the Lawgiver

 Who or what was Nehushtan?

 a.
-These tall individuals engaged in combat with the Hebrews in the desert.
+These were tall individuals engaged in combat with the Hebrews in the desert.

 b.
-The Ark of the Covenant resided in the Nehushtan, an inner chamber.
+The Ark of the Covenant resided in the Nehushtan, an inner chamber of the temple.

 c.
 It was a brass pole with a representation of a snake.